TeamAikon/oreid/examples/react/README.md

 To run sample code:

-- You'll need your App ID and API Key - you get them when you register your app with ORE ID (Note:  .env.example includes an app ID and key for a demo app you can use until you register your own app)
+- You'll need your App ID and API Key - you get them when you register your app with ORE ID
-- Populate .env file in root of project directory (copy .env.example to examples/react/.env)
+- Populate .env file in root of project directory with your appId and apiKey (it will start with keys for a demo app)

     ```
     cd examples/react
-    cp .env.example .env
     npm install
     npm start
     ```